lukaskremla/micropython-tools-jetbrains/README.md

 This is a fork of the [JetBrains IntelliJ MicroPython plugin](https://github.com/JetBrains/intellij-micropython).
-Credits to [Andrey Vlasovskikh](https://github.com/vlasovskikh) for creating the original plugin and to [Ilia Motornyi](https://github.com/elmot) for rewriting the communication layer to kotlin and for developing the file system view, which serves as the foundation for this project.
+Credits to [Andrey Vlasovskikh](https://github.com/vlasovskikh) for creating the original plugin and to [Ilia Motornyi](https://github.com/elmot) for his original work on the communication layer and file system view.

 Many thanks also go to [Jos Verlinde](https://github.com/Josverl/micropython-stubs) for creating and maintaining the MicroPython stubs that this plugin uses.